-It offers other plant-based powders like yogurt and sour cream, as well as powders such as mango and avocado.
+It offers other plant-based powders like yogurt and sour cream.
 Bluegrass has a unique ability to capitalize on flavor trends and make an in-demand flavor accessible in new products.

 To learn more about Bluegrass' oat milk powder and other market-driven flavor solutions, Contact Us.